emqx/emqx-operator/docs/en_US/getting-started/hello-emqx-operator.md

       replicas: 3
 ```

 In the `emqx.yaml` file, you define the `image` field to specify the EMQX image to use.
-And also define the `config` field to specify the EMQX configuration, in this example, set the `log.console.level` to `debug`.
+And also define the `config` field to specify the EMQX configuration, in this example, set the `license.key` to license content.
 You also define the `coreTemplate` and `replicantTemplate` to specify the number of replicas for the core and replicant nodes.

 EMQX custom resource definition (CRD) also provides `dashboardServiceTemplate` and `listenersServiceTemplate` to configure the EMQX dashboard and listeners service.
 For
 more configuration options, you can refer to the [EMQX Operator documentation](https://docs.emqx.com/en/emqx-operator/latest/reference/v2beta1-reference.html).